The amazing way that breast milk helps develop circadian rhythm in babies

-As any sleep-deprived new parent will testify, there’s no sleep-wake cycle or circadian rhythm in babies.
-Your little one will only develop circadian rhythm after the first three months of life.
+As any sleep-deprived new parent will testify, there’s no sleep-wake cycle in babies.
+Your little one will only develop a circadian rhythm after the first three months of life.
 So how does your baby know when it’s time to wake up, eat, and sleep?

-The answer lies in breastfeeding for babies.
-It’s breast milk that works like an internal clock for your newborn.
-It helps them develop circadian rhythm over the course of the first three months of their life.
+The answer lies in breast milk, which works like an internal clock for your newborn.

 Breast milk is no ordinary meal.
-The nutritious components of breast milk build a newborn baby’s immunity, strength, and cognition.
+The nutritional components of breast milk build a newborn baby’s immunity, strength, and cognition.
 However, its most intriguing property is that it changes its composition throughout the day and night, personalizing the hormones and nutrients for the baby.
-It helps in developing circadian rhythm in babies through cortisol and melatonin—the hormones responsible for our sleep-wake cycle.
+It helps develop a circadian rhythm in babies through cortisol and melatonin—the hormones responsible for our sleep-wake cycle.

 Did you know?

-Both these hormones rise and fall in the breast milk at specific times during the day.
-So a large gap between when the milk is expressed and when your newborn is ingesting it, might be a bit of a problem.
+Cortisol and melatonin rise and fall in the breast milk at specific times during the day.
+A large gap between when you express breast milk and when your baby ingests it might be a bit of a problem.
 You might be feeding your baby breast milk pumped in the morning at night.
 It’s pretty much like feeding coffee to your little one!

 But how does breast milk help your baby develop circadian rhythm?
-Do babies produce their own cortisol and melatonin?
-How can you help your baby develop a well-adjusted circadian rhythm through breast milk?
-Let’s find out.
+Do babies produce their Cortisol and Melatonin?

-Circadian rhythms are physical, mental, and behavioral changes that take place in our body in a 24-hour cycle, synchronized with the sun.
-These changes tell us the time of day.
-Our sleep-wake cycle is our body’s natural tendency to become alert and active with sunrise and slow down to sleep with the sun set.
-It is one of the most important circadian rhythms.
+Circadian rhythms are physical, mental, and behavioral changes in our body in a 24-hour cycle, synchronized with the sun.
+Our sleep-wake cycle is our body’s natural tendency to become alert and active with sunrise and slow down to sleep with the sunset.
+It is one of the essential circadian rhythms.

-And despite being the most important circadian rhythm, humans are not born with it.
-It takes months to develop, but more on that later.
-First, we gotta see how our bodies function like clockwork.
+And despite being the most critical circadian rhythm, humans are not born with it.

 Mechanism of circadian rhythm

 Every cell in our body has a tiny clock of its own.
-This army of tiny clocks takes orders from a Master Clock that’s located in our brain.
-It has a fancy name – SCN or suprachiasmatic nucleus.
-Every process in our body is controlled by this master clock.
-This master clock, in turn, gets its cues of what to do from sunlight and is synchronized with the light-dark cycle.
+This army of little clocks takes orders from a Master Clock located in our brain—the SCN or suprachiasmatic nucleus.
+This master clock is synchronized with the light-dark cycle, controls every process in our body, and gets its cues from sunlight.

 Did you know?

-Sleep, hunger, blood pressure, alertness, and pretty much everything else in your body happens in sync with the circadian rhythm.
+Sleep, hunger, blood pressure, alertness, and pretty much everything else in your body happen in sync with the circadian rhythm.

 Well, sort of.
-While they do have a faint sense of circadian rhythm in the womb, it is a completely different environment.
+While babies have a vague sense of circadian rhythm in the womb, it is an entirely different environment.
 Inside the womb, the sense of circadian rhythm in babies comes from the mother.
 However, after birth, babies start developing a circadian rhythm at 11 weeks of age, around the end of the third month.

-Two of the most important factors that help in development of circadian rhythm in babies are-
+Two of the most critical factors that help in the development of circadian rhythm in babies are:

 - Breast milk

 Breast milk helps your baby develop hormones responsible for the sleep cycle.
 And exposure to sunlight helps them develop a sense of day and night.
-Without exposure to sunlight, the baby will not be able to understand the difference between light and dark.
-This understanding is necessary for production of hormones that aid the sleep-wake cycle.
+Without sunlight, the baby will not understand the difference between light and dark.
+This understanding is necessary for producing hormones that aid the sleep-wake cycle.

 Gradually, with the help of breast milk and daily sunlight exposure, the number of hours that your baby sleeps during the night increases.

 Adults have a well-developed brain that houses the master clock.
-This master clock in turn dictates all the tiny clocks in all our cells what and when to do.
-Newborn babies, on the other hand, don’t have well-developed and mature brains, and thus, a master clock either.
+On the other hand, newborn babies don’t have well-developed and mature brains, and thus, a master clock either.
 The tiny clocks in the baby’s cells don’t have any orders to follow.